Gregory Price Grieve

 Gregory Price Grieve is an American historian of religions, academic and researcher.
 He is a Professor and Head of the Religious Studies Department at The University of North Carolina at Greensboro.

 Grieve researches digital religion, particularly the study of video games and the Problem of Evil.
 His research also concerns everyday religious practice, specifically Buddhist, Hindu, Christian, and neo-Pagan practices.
 His research projects primarily focus on online Zen Buddhism, religion in Nepal as well as religion in digital games.
 He has authored five books, as well as book chapters and journal articles.
 His monograph, Cyber Zen: Imagining Authentic Buddhist Identity, Community, and Practices in the Virtual World of Second Life focuses on online silent meditation.

 Grieve is a founding member of the International Academy for the Study of Religion and Digital Games.
 He is the editor of Routledge's Studies in Religion and Digital Culture, and De Grunter's Series on Digital Humanities and Religion.

 Education

 Grieve studied at San Francisco State University and graduated with a B.A. degree in film studies in 1987.
 He then enrolled at University of Chicago and obtained his master's degree in General Studies in the Humanities in 1993 and in History of Religions in 1994.
-He earned his Doctoral degree in Divinity from the same institute in 2002.
+He earned his Doctoral degree in divinity from the same institute in 2002.

 Career

 Grieve held appointment as a lecturer at The Graham School of Humanities at University of Chicago in 1998.
 He then joined De Paul University in 2001 as a lecturer at Department of Religious Studies.
-In 2002, he was appointed by University of North Carolina at Greensboro as Assistant Professor at Department of Religious Studies.
-He was promoted to Associate Professor in 2008 and to Professor in 2015.
+In 2002, he was appointed by University of North Carolina at Greensboro as assistant professor at Department of Religious Studies.
+He was promoted to associate professor in 2008 and to Professor in 2015.
 Grieve is the Head of the Department of Religious Studies at University of North Carolina at Greensboro.
+In 2023 he became the executive director of the Department of Liberal and Professional Studies, which, as of 2024, houses religious studies as a concentration.